-A member of the surgical team and a specialist nurse will explain the operation to you.
-Make sure you discuss any questions or concerns that you have about the operation with them.
+Your doctor and nurse will explain the operation to you.
+Make sure you discuss any questions or concerns about the operation with them.

-You will also see the doctor who will give you your anaesthetic (the anaesthetist).
-They will talk to you about the anaesthetic and explain how your pain will be controlled after the operation.
+You will also see the doctor who gives the anaesthetic (anaesthetist).
+They will talk to you about the anaesthetic.
+They will also explain how any pain will be controlled after surgery.

-You will usually be admitted to hospital on the day of your operation.
-Sometimes, you may be admitted the day before.
-Your doctor or nurse will tell you when you need to arrive at hospital.
+You will usually be admitted to hospital on the day of your operation or the day before.

-You will be given elastic stockings (TED stockings) to wear during and after the operation.
+Your nurse will give you elastic stockings (TED stockings) to wear during and after the operation.
 These prevent blood clots forming in your legs.

 How quickly you recover will depend on the type of operation you have.

 You will be encouraged to start moving around as soon as possible.
 While you are in bed, it is important to move your legs regularly and do deep breathing exercises.
-This is to help prevent chest infections and blood clots.
-A physiotherapist will show you how to do these exercises.
+This helps prevent chest infections and blood clots.
+A physiotherapist or nurse will show you how to do these exercises.

-You may also have regular injections of a blood thinning drug to help reduce the risk of blood clots.
-You may need to continue the injections after you go home.
-Your nurse will teach you or a relative or friend how to give the injections, or arrange for a district nurse to visit you at home.
+You may have regular injections of a blood-thinning drug to reduce the risk of blood clots.
+If you need them after you go home, your nurse will teach you, or someone you live with, how to give the injection.
+Or they can arrange for a district nurse to do this.